pedroh-leao/Deep-Learning/README.md

 # Deep-Learning
-Implementations of Artificial Neural Networks, CNN, RNN, Self-Organizing Maps, Boltzmann Machines, AutoEncoders and Generative Adversarial Networks
+This repository contains implementations of Artificial Neural Networks, CNN, RNN, Self-Organizing Maps, Boltzmann Machines, AutoEncoders and Generative Adversarial Networks.

+This was created from a deep learning course.